PLAYLIST FROM OCTOBER 19

 http://www.westnorfolkradio.co.uk/ on Tuesday at 1500 & Wednesday at 0100

 http://wiganfm.com/ on Monday at Midday and Saturday at 0700.
 You can also hear GENE PITNEY -

-I have been in the media business now for 50 years starting out with local newspapers in Surrey and then Record Mirror and Music Week, part of the Billboard group.
+I have been in the media business now for more than 50 years starting out with local newspapers in Surrey and then Record Mirror and Music Week, part of the Billboard group.
 I then joined Pye Records/ATV and Stoll-Moss Theatres at the end of the 60’s.
 In 1971 I moved to BBC Radios 1 & 2 in the early 70’s and then worked for Radio Luxembourg/Atlantic 252 in a management capacity and then ran local commercial stations in Glasgow, London and the Isles of Man and Lewis.
 My programme is currently broadcast by a mix of FM and internet stations and I am now Chairman of Isles FM and a Board consultant to another.
 In 2002 we had a world exclusive on Frank Sinatra on Isles FM - see http://news.bbc.co.uk/1/hi/scotland/1790935.stm